ART Rapid Transit Stations – Looking Good!

 ART Albuquerque Has Route 66 Style!

-Let’s put aside all of the politics that has surrounded the construction of the Albuquerque Rapid Transit (ART).
+Let’s put aside all of the politics surrounding the construction of the Albuquerque Rapid Transit (ART).
 For me, an abiding Route 66 buff, there is a far more pressing concern.
 Is it ‘Mother Road’ worthy?
 Does it have the playful, over-the-top aesthetic that we adore in Route 66 roadside architecture?
 Well, after seeing the Nob Hill ART station just after sunset this evening (when all things neon come to life on Route 66), I must say yeah, baby, yeah!

-The Nob Hill ART station is completed (although not operational) and in full regalia.
+The Nob Hill ART station is in full regalia.
 With its swooping lines and ‘Jetsons’ style seating, it speaks in the idiom of Route 66.
 While a handsome sight during the day, like all things neon on Route 66, it really comes to life just after sunset.
 Its colorful lighting (with changing colors) keeps the playful spirit of classic Route 66 neon signage while being thoroughly modern.
 It becomes the centerpiece of Nob Hill at night, creating a more festive ambiance.
 As you drive down Central Ave., the colorful lighting in the Nob Hill ART station canopy provides a stylish visual cue that this is where the nightlife is.

 Route 66 is the greatest piece of travel real estate in Albuquerque.
 It is supposed to be lovably eccentric, quirky and one-off.
 The ART station adds to that tradition!

 I also appreciate the new street lighting installed all along the Route 66 corridor.
 Central Ave. feels livelier and safer after dark which can only be a good thing for tourism and business.
 ART is a great way to explore the Route 66 corridor in Albuquerque.
 Hop on during your next visit to Albuquerque!

-Update: a bit of a history lesson that reveals the inspiration for the design of ART stations in Albuquerque.
+The inspiration for the design of ART stations in Albuquerque